Force over Distance: Chapter 52

 “No,” Rush whispered.

 “Oh relax about it.”
 Young ran a hand along the man’s back, setting up a slow rhythm.
-“It’s this: I could have used my five pounds of personal items to requisition you some sweatpants.”
+“It’s this: I could’ve used my five pounds of personal items to requisition you some sweatpants.”

 “Pretty sure it went nowhere.”

-“I used it,” Rush said, and Young could hear the smirk in his voice.
+“I used it,” Rush said, and Young heard the smirk in his voice.
 “I told Wray you’d donated your allotment to me.”

 Young snorted.
 “Doubt she bought that, genius.”

-“She bought it instantly,” Rush said dismissively.
+“She bought it instantly,” Rush said.
 “Thought it was fuckin’ adorable.”

 “That I gave you my five pounds?
-Or that you wanted to use it on a really inefficient present for your favorite student?”
+Or that you wanted to use it on an inefficient present for your favorite student?”

-“Let the record note I object to literally everything you just said,” Rush replied.
+“Let the record note I object to lit’rally everything you just said,” Rush replied.
 “The lot of it.
-I stole your five pounds for extremely efficient self-interest.
+I stole your five pounds for efficient self-interest.
 And I don’t have favorites.”

-“Sure,” Young said.
-He brought a hand up and pressed his thumb to the decades-old knot at the base of the man’s neck.
+“Sure.”
+Young pressed his fingertips into the decades-old knot at the base of the man’s neck.
 “You want me to file a formal complaint with Wray about your thievery?”

 “You got it, genius.”

 Rush sighed.
-“Are you ever going to tell me what happened to you during that Nakai attack?”
+“Are y’ever going to tell me what happened to you during that Nakai attack?”

 Young stared at the ceiling, embossed with graceful arcs of unreadable text.
 Beneath the surface gloss of his thoughts, bricked back from their link, he articulated his own answer.
 No. Never.
 Not in any timeline.
 Not in any reality.
 Not in any array.
 Not in any set of sets.